syedahmedjamil/jenkins/jenkins_ansible_with_plugins/README.md

 # about
-ansible playbook to install and run jenkins with plugins pre installed using docker image on a fresh ubuntu server
+Ansible playbook to install and run Jenkins with plugins pre installed using Docker on a fresh ubuntu server

 plugins included :
 - golang